-In cooperation with Prof. Tania Lincoln from Hamburg, we are investigating whether the cognitive biases discussed above are further aggravated under stress (e.g., Lincoln, Peter, Schäfer, & Moritz, 2010), and in collaboration with PD Dr. Daniela Roesch-Ely from Heidelberg, we have assessed the role of cognitive biases for symptomatic and functional outcomes in schizophrenia (Andreou et al., 2013, 2014).
-Additional studies deal with other cognitive biases in schizophrenia, such as attentional distortions (e.g., Moritz & Laudan, 2007) and the illusion of control (Moritz, Thompson, & Andreou, 2014).
+In cooperation with Prof. Tania Lincoln from the University of Hamburg, we investigated whether the cognitive biases discussed above are aggravated under stress (e.g., Lincoln et al., 2010; Moritz et al., 2010), and in collaboration with PD Dr. Daniela Roesch-Ely from Heidelberg, we have assessed the role of cognitive biases for symptomatic and functional outcomes in schizophrenia (Andreou et al., 2013, 2014).
+Further studies have dealt with other cognitive biases in schizophrenia, such as attentional distortions (e.g., Moritz & Laudan, 2007) and illusion of control (Moritz et al., 2014).

 - Dipl.-Psych.
 Birgit Hottenrott

-Prof. Dr. Todd S. Woodward (University of British Columbia and Riverview Hospital, Vancouver, Canada)
+- Prof. Dr. Todd S. Woodward (University of British Columbia and Riverview Hospital, Vancouver, Kanada)